WB-PIDA-Data-Science-Shop/pigographs/README.md

 Data Analysis: functions and scripts for visualization and reporting.

-Reproducibility: a standardized workflow to reproduce the final output.
+Reproducibility: a standardized workflow to reproduce the final outputs

 This README guides you through setting up your environment, restoring dependencies, and running the full pipeline.